EBI-Metagenomics/catalogues-ext-db-import/README.md

-## Post-processing scripts for data submission to RNACentral and Uniprot
+## Genome catalogue post-processing scripts for data submission to RNACentral and Uniprot

-This repository contains two sets of scripts that are executed after the genomes pipeline [] is completed.
+This repository contains two sets of scripts that are executed after the [genomes catalogue pipeline](https://github.com/EBI-Metagenomics/genomes-catalogue-pipeline) is completed.
 Both sets of scripts can be run by the `run_data_generation.sh` script:

 ```bash